Social Icons

 Directed by Cindy Chupack

-The movie introduces the three friends who are mothers and their sons who have been friends from childhood.
-The sons have distant themselves from their mothers for reasons you will get to see when you watch the movie.
-The mothers believing that they have made all the sacrifices to care their children should not be made to feel like they have failed.
+The movie introduces three friends who are mothers, along with their sons, who have been friends since childhood.
+The sons have distanced themselves from their mothers for reasons you’ll discover if you watch the movie.
+The mothers, believing they’ve made countless sacrifices for their children, feel they shouldn’t be made to feel like failures.

-The movie is based on Whatever Makes You Happy by William Sutcliffe, and it is written and directed by Cindy Chupack (who has written for Sex and the City and Modern Family).
+The movie is based on Whatever Makes You Happy by William Sutcliffe and is written and directed by Cindy Chupack (who has written for Sex and the City and Modern Family).

-You can catch this movie on Netflix, and like I said above just make sure you are on the line to see it when you have exhausted all other viewing options.
+You can catch this movie on Netflix, and like I said earlier, it’s worth a watch when you’ve exhausted all your other viewing options.

 0 comments: